-Reasons for the Proposal
+Reasons for the amendments

-It is proposed to remove the fees set out in Clause 10(a) - (f) Hātea River Channel Fees.
+Removal of the fees set out in Clause 10(a) - (f) Hātea River Channel Fees.
 The user charges were introduced in 2008-2009 to recover \$100,000 budgeted cost for the upgrade of aids to navigation (new buoys and beacons and replacement of existing lights).
 The user charges were set to recover the \$100,000 over a three year period.
 The proposed removal of these user charges reflect the fact that the Hātea River Dredging project came in under budget and these user charges in the third and final year of application are no longer required for cost recovery.

-It is further proposed to amend Section 7(c): Pilotage fees for ships visiting the Bay of Islands when the vessel's GRT is less than 500.
+Amend Section 7(c): Pilotage fees for ships visiting the Bay of Islands when the vessel's GRT is less than 500.
 This is to acknowledge the application of pilotage fees will only apply to ships where the vessel's is more than 100 GRT.
 The threshold was inadvertently omitted from the current bylaw.